 While once controlling a vast amount of territory in the Middle-East, ISIS has since lost almost all of its caliphate, leading to an incredibly dangerous situation of tens of thousands of jihadists returning to their home countries, many of them Western, and attempting to re-blend in with society.
 Still, these Islamic State operatives remain committed to the cause of killing infidels and could strike at any moment if not properly identified and captured by authorities.

-They are a Sunni Salafist jihadist group of global reach.
-While its base of operations is in eastern Syria and western and northern Iraq, it has supporters and fighters from North America, Europe, Russia, Africa, Asia, the Pacific Rim and Australia.
-In its self-proclaimed status as a caliphate, it claims religious authority over all Muslims across the world and aspires to bring all of the Muslim-inhabited regions of the world under its political control, beginning with Iraq, Syria and other territory in the Levant region, which includes Jordan, Israel, Lebanon, Cyprus, and part of southern Turkey.
-But it also has specifically claimed that it seeks to reconquer parts of Europe, including all of Spain and Portugal, parts of France, Italy and Austria, and all of the Balkans and Greece.
+ISIS is a Sunni Salafist jihadist group, with claims of religious authority over all Muslims. and aspires to bring all of the Muslim-inhabited regions of the world under its political control, beginning with Iraq, Syria and other territory in the Levant region, which includes Jordan, Israel, Lebanon, Cyprus, and part of southern Turkey.

 However, ISIS’ desire for dominance is not exclusive to the Middle East, and instead seeks a worldwide Islamic caliphate, in which any who do not submit will be killed.